openstack-archive/nova-powervm/README.rst

 Security Impact
 ---------------

-The user may need to configure the credentials to communicate with the PowerVM REST API via a CONF file.
-These should be encoded.

 New root wrap policies may need to be updated to support various commands for the PowerVM REST API.